01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

-# Exercice 1 Logistic regression in Scikit-learn
+# Exercise 1 Logistic regression in Scikit-learn

-The goal of this exercice is to learn to use Scikit-learn to classify data.
+The goal of this exercise is to learn to use Scikit-learn to classify data.
 ```
 X = [[0],[0.1],[0.2], [1],[1.1],[1.2], [1.3]]
 y = [0,0,0,1,1,1,0]